nyimbi/lambda-task-1/README.md

 You can find your API Gateway Endpoint URL in the output values displayed after deployment.

-## Use the SAM CLI to build and test locally
+## Using the SAM CLI to build and test locally

 Build your application with the `sam build --use-container` command.